intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Datasets/monitoring/inverter.md

 # monitoring.inverter
 ---

-# Dataset Source
+# Source system

 ![Inverter Data](../../images/InverterData.png)

 ---

-# Dataset Structure
+# Dataset structure

 While the request message structure described above is optimised to reduce size, the dataset structure is optimised to simplify queries for analytics.